alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-13-rule-on-reciting-some-ayahs-incorrectly.md

 ---
+hijri: Muharram 21, 1442 AH
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on reciting some Ayahs incorrectly"
-hijri: "Muharram 21, 1442 AH"
-source: "Fatwa of the Permanent Committee no. 5948-1"
-category: [fatwas]
-summary: "There are some Ayahs (Qur'anic verses) which I cannot pronounce properly, for I have never been to schools.
-Is it permissible for me to recite the Noble Qur’an in this incorrect manner?"
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatwa of the Permanent Committee no. 5948-1
+summary: There are some Ayahs (Qur'anic verses) which I cannot pronounce properly, for I have never been to schools.
+Is it permissible for me to recite the Noble Qur’an in this incorrect manner?
+title: Ruling on reciting some Ayahs incorrectly
 ---

 ### Question: